- Academic Probation

 Recognition of a completed course that is not exactly equivalent to a course required in a program, but can substitute for the required course to meet the learning outcomes of the program.

-The student transaction that officially cancels their registration in a course AFTER the refund period.
+The student transaction that officially cancels their registration in a course after the refund period.
 A "W" notation will represent this transaction on the student's academic transcript.
-See Important Dates.

 A non-refundable, non-transferable deposit which provides access to the Registration System and will be applied towards tuition and any other registration fees.